 The ASUC Auxiliary provides high quality services and programs that foster experiential learning opportunities, enhance the student experience, and ensure a sustainable organization.
 They include the LEAD Center for Leadership, Engagement, and Advising; Event Services at the Student Union; ASUC Auxiliary Facility Administration; and the Berkeley Art Studio.

 Berkeley Cares is a unit within the immediate Dean of Students Office that provides support, advocacy and bystander training for students.
-There are two distinct areas structured under Berkeley Cares, the Student Affairs Case Management and BTC: Take Action.
+There are two distinct areas structured under Berkeley Cares, the Center for Support and Intervention and BTC: Take Action.
 Both areas provide institutional responses to care for students and the overall Cal community.
 Submit a care report to the Student of Concern Committee.
 If you need more information before you submit, visit the Student of Concern Committee page.